JNRowe/upoints/doc/pythons_on_a_plane.rst

 There is a wealth of Sphinx_ generated HTML output in the tarball, including documentation and usage examples.
-If you still have any questions after reading the documentation, drop me a mail_ and I'll do my best to answer your questions.
+If you still have any questions after reading the documentation, drop me a mail_ and I’ll do my best to answer your questions.
 Also, I'd love to hear from you if come up with any clever uses for for the modules in :mod:`upoints`.